EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 High quality Cloud – unbeatable prices
 ----------

-Pay only for the hours you use, if you have a server for less than a month.
+Pay only for the hours you use if you have a server for less than a month.
 No minimum contract period required!

  Shared vCPU  Intel®